- eToro’s Company Information

 For example, let’s say we want to copy crypto101_kevin (Kevin Stanley).
-He seems like a nice guy, but more importantly, he has a decent amount of other copiers and a 27% gain for this year so far.
+He has a decent amount of other copiers and a 27% gain for this year so far.

 An important risk-management feature here is the ability to immediately stop copying a trader’s profile if the value drops below a certain amount.
 Let’s assume we’ve decided we can stomach a 60% worst-case-scenario loss on an investment of $200– we would set the amount accordingly and deposit the funds.